hendecahedron/taraxacum/README.md

 returns the geometric product `*` of two multivectors in 4d space with a default prefix`e`for the basis elements. `(in-ga prefix p q r body)` evaluates the body in the context of a GA of the specified metric.

-The geometric product is anticommutative
+The geometric product is not commutative

 ```
 (in-ga 2 0 0 (* e0 e1))